-- (1) If the parties intend to conclude a contract, the fact that they intentionally leave a term to be agreed upon in further negotiations or to be determined by a third person does not prevent a contract from coming into existence. - (2) The existence of the contract is not affected by the fact that subsequently - (a) the parties reach no agreement on the term; or provided that there is an alternative means of rendering the term definite that is reasonable in the circumstances, having regard to the intention of the parties.
+- (1) If the parties intend to conclude a contract, the fact that they intentionally leave a term to be agreed upon in further negotiations or to be determined by one of the parties or by a third person does not prevent a contract from coming into existence. - (2) The existence of the contract is not affected by the fact that subsequently - (a) the parties reach no agreement on the term;

-(b) the third person does not determine the term,
+- (b) the party who is to determine the term does not do so; or - (c) the third person does not determine the term.